crosspeaksoftware/woo-address-book/readme.txt

 = Will this plugin allow my customers to ship to multiple locations with a single order? = No, this plugin only allows for the storage of multiple shipping addresses.
 If a customer would like to ship to multiple locations, they should complete multiple orders.

+= Why is the address not populating my custom fields at checkout? = Most standard custom fields do work with the Address Book.
+However, if you have custom fields added by a plugin which are updated by javascript then the Address Book plugin will not always know how to handle the data.
+If you are running into an issue please post an issue in the [support forum](https://wordpress.org/support/plugin/woo-address-book/) or on [github](https://github.com/hallme/woo-address-book/issues) with what plugin or code you are using and as much details as you can.
+We will determine if the Address Book plugin is able to provide support for the plugin or if a custom solution would need to be developed for your use case.

 = How can I add custom fields to my billing/shipping address? = WooCommerce Address Book uses the standard WooCommerce address functions so any method to modify the address fields will still work.
 We have tested that using the standard filters works correctly: